American Theatre Wing

-The American Theatre Wing (the Wing for short) is a New York City–based non-profit organization "dedicated to supporting excellence and education in theatre", according to its mission statement.
+The American Theatre Wing (the Wing for short) is a New York City-based nonprofit organization "dedicated to supporting excellence and education in theatre", according to its mission statement.
 Originally known as the Stage Women's War Relief during World War I, it later became a part of the World War II Allied Relief Fund under its current name.
-The ATW created and sponsors the Tony Awards in theatrical arts.
+The ATW created and sponsors the Tony Awards for excellence in live Broadway theatre.